regret-17/more-pruning-less-/readme.md

 - [PetPet](https://benisland.neocities.org/petpet/) Tool for creating those petting gifs memes.
 - [KidPix](https://kidpix.app/) A port of KidPix to browser
 - [NoClip](https://noclip.website/) Lets you look around 3D environments in browser for a ton of games you absolutely played growing up as if you were using noclip in source.
+- [Nostalgic Kids' Sites](http://nostalgiakidssites.com/) An archival project managed by [Rare Noggin Stuff](https://www.youtube.com/c/RareNogginStuff) that's dedicated to hosting 00's and 10's websites aimed at pre-school children.
+Hosts snapshots of Nick Jr., Nick Jr. Playtime, PBS Kids, and PBS Sprout at the time of writing.

 ## Other